-Costs for most field trips in Middle School are generally covered by the activity fee, although depending upon the activity involved, an additional fee may be assessed.
+Costs for most field trips in Primary School are generally covered by the activity fee, although depending upon the activity involved, an additional fee may be assessed.
 All students will be required to stay until the end of the school day after returning from a field trip.
 Field trip days are considered full academic school days and students will depart promptly at the appointed time.
 Students who are late and miss the field trip departure will be given an unexcused absence for the day.
 For all field trips, students will wear standard uniforms unless an exception is approved by the administration.
-Unless approved by the teacher, no electronic devices are allowed on field trips.
-Students are not allowed to drive on field trips.
+No electronic devices are allowed on field trips.